anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

 ## 39) Ensure both 'Power' and (  'OFF'  ) are checked, then tap 'Next'

-When you arrive on this screen, it defaultss to 'ON', ensure you change it to 'OFF'
+When you arrive on this screen, it defaults to 'ON', ensure you change it to 'OFF'

 ## 40) tap 'Save'